Intro

 Supernova

-I have begun my Ph.D. at UC Santa Barbara in Fall 2021, working with Dr. Andy Howell and the Global Supernova Project, trying to shed light on tihs cosmic mystery.
+I am conducting my Ph.D. at UC Santa Barbara in Fall 2021, working with Dr. Andy Howell and the Global Supernova Project, trying to shed light on tihs cosmic mystery.

 Black holes